davidegat/reMarkaDOS-Freedos-on-reMarkable/README.md

 # reMarkaDOS-Freedos-on-reMarkable
-<a href="https://www.freedos.org/">FreeDOS</a> setup, ready for the reMarkable tablet, with CDROM support to mount own ISO image, and run old DOS software via <a href="https://bochs.sourceforge.io/">BOCHS</a> emulation.
+<a href="https://www.freedos.org/">FreeDOS</a> setup, ready for the reMarkable tablet, with CDROM support to mount own ISO image, and run old DOS software via <a href="https://bochs.sourceforge.io/">BOCHS</a> emulation.<br><br>
+FreeDOS is under the <a href="https://www.gnu.org/licenses/gpl.html">GNU General Public License</a>

 <h2>I don't want to read, give me an installer!</h2>
 A script is available: it checks if <a href="https://toltec-dev.org/">Toltec</a> repository is present, download needed software, register your app on <b>oxide</b>, and offers a way to test the setup.
 You will have a running copy of <a href="https://www.freedos.org/">FreeDOS</a> on reMarkable out of the box.<br><br><b>Before proceeding</b>: you MUST know what <a href="https://toltec-dev.org/">Toltec</a> repository is about, not just install it.
 By installing <a href="https://github.com/Eeems/oxide">oxide</a> launcher you are going to modify the way your reMarkable works.
 Make sure you know what you are doing.
 If you already use both of them, just ignore this warning.<br><br>